BeckSM64/Louie-Hero/README.md

 ![](./Screenshots/CajeASM.png)

 # Known Issues
-There is one level which has an exit which currently cannot be taken with Louie:
+There are some levels which currently cannot be completed with Louie:
 - Magma Dam (Exit 1, can take Exit 2)
 - Float Zone